tukasa0001/TownOfHost/README-EN.md

 Team : Impostors<br>
 Decision : Shapeshifter<br>

-The FireWorks can set off fireworks and kill a lot. <br>
+The FireWorks can set off fireworks and kill all at once. <br>
 They can put a few fireworks by Shapeshift.  <br>
-After they put all the fireworks and after the other impostors are all gone, they can ignite all fireworks all at once by Shapeshift.  <br>
+After they put all the fireworks and after the other impostors are all gone, they can ignite all fireworks at once by Shapeshift.  <br>
 They can take a kill after setting off fireworks. <br>
-Even if they mistakenly bomb themselves, killing everyone would result in Impostor wins. <br>
+Even if they mistakenly bomb themselves, killing everyone results in Impostor win. <br>

 #### Settings